- About Us

 - Careers with KHS

-Keystone Human Services provides comprehensive community-based services for children, young people, adults and families in the areas of developmental disabilities, intellectual disabilities (mental retardation), autism, mental health, early intervention and children and youth services.
+Keystone Human Services provides comprehensive community-based services for children, young people, adults and families in the areas of developmental disabilities, intellectual disabilities, autism, mental health, early intervention and children and youth services.

 Keystone is a family of nonprofit organizations that is committed to creating an environment where all people can grow, make choices and be valued and contributing members of society.
 Since 1972, Keystone has developed a comprehensive array of services and supports for people who are at risk or who have special needs.
 We have a rich history and a clear vision of how we can all work to create a better world.
 A set of highly developed values guides our work.